-To test this feature and view the example code, please see the Example Code Quick Setup guide.
+To test this feature and view the example code, please see the Example Code Quick Start guide.

 The feature has the following characteristics: